richardbarran/django-photologue/docs/pages/installation.rst

 * `Django-sortedm2m <https://pypi.python.org/pypi/django-sortedm2m>`_.
 * `Django-model-utils <https://pypi.python.org/pypi/django-model-utils>`_.

-And 2 dependencies that you will have to manage yourself:
+And 1 dependency that you will have to manage yourself:

 * `Pytz <https://pypi.python.org/pypi/pytz>`_.
 See the Django release notes `for more information
   <https://docs.djangoproject.com/en/1.6/releases/1.6/#time-zone-aware-day-month-and-week-day-lookups>`_.
-* `South <http://south.aeracode.org/>`_.
-Only applies for Django 1.6.

 .. note::

-    Photologue has - more or less - the same support policy as Django.
-Photologue 3.0 is tested against Django 1.6 and 1.7.
+    Photologue tries to support the same Django version as are supported by the Django project itself.

 That troublesome Pillow...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~